 At the hotel

-Two bars, a spa, yoga platform, sauna, gym and jungly grounds.
-In rooms: fruit on arrival, daily afternoon tea with cookies, butler service, outdoor space (either a private terrace or separate pool), free bottled water, coffee- and tea-making facilities, WiFi, TV, DVD player.
+Two bars, spa, yoga sala, sauna, gym and jungly grounds.
+In rooms: fruit on arrival, butler service, outdoor space (either a private terrace or separate pool), free bottled water, coffee- and tea-making facilities, WiFi, TV, DVD player.